ethan-web-dev/a-design-system/README.md

 | `../utils`           | A common set of tools for composing components                                     |

 It's important to know that we are implicitly aware of atoms, molecules, and organisms statuses as components.
 This system is flat for simplicity and nesting them in a parent folder named something like 'components' would detract from developer experience over time.

+*why the `react-` prefix on hooks and providers?
+Consistency, it keeps atoms, molecules, and organisms grouped alphabetically.*